Extremism in defence of liberty is no vice, moderation in the pursuit of justice is no virtue.

 [Malcolm X, Oxford Union, 1964]

 The word extremism does not have an intrinsic moral value.
 It is neither good nor bad.
 The application of the word in various contexts facilitates our ability to pass moral judgement.
-Echoing Malcolm X, in one context extremism may be virtuous; in another it may be a vice.
-Before we elaborate with some examples, the definition of the word needs to be understood.
+Echoing Malcolm X, in one context extremism may be virtuous; in another, it may be a vice.
+Before we elaborate on some examples, the definition of the word needs to be understood.